Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 Some people think that raising just two or three meters means they don't need to wear one.
 But the worksite never follows feelings.
 The more you think a situation is fine, the easier it is to overlook something.
 As long as it's formal aerial work, I would rather overdo the protection than gamble on a moment of complacency.

-Outrigger pads are not an optional extra – they are a core measure.
-Whether you can distribute the pressure determines the lower bound of safety.
+Ground treatment – Pads are not an add-on; they are a core measure.
+Whether you can distribute pressure determines the lower limit of safety.

-Low-height travel, slow movement, staged raising, dynamic checks, plus safety harness and overhead clearance (power lines/trees) – none can be missing.
+Operating procedure – Low-height travel, slow movement, staged raising, dynamic checks, plus harness and overhead wire/tree inspection – none can be missing.

-If your site involves slopes, waterlogged areas, persistently soft grass, or if you are unsure which equipment to choose, the safer approach is not to just try it – but to first match the equipment and design the work plan based on site conditions.
+If your site involves slopes, waterlogged areas, permanently soft grass, or if you are unsure which equipment to choose, the safer approach is not to just try it, but to do equipment matching and work planning based on the actual site conditions.

 >How many hours is a scissor lift good for?